kjswartz/vim_config/README.md

 Just like with Vinegar we need to add the plugin to our `plugins.vim` file, source `.vimrc` by going to it and saving `:w`, and then `:PluginInstall` within .vimrc.
 > Plugin 'scrooloose/nerdtree'

-Adding the below options to our `.vimrc` will setup a keyboard shortcut for toggling NERDTree on and off and will make sure NERDTree behaves like NERDTree and not Vinegar.
+Adding the below options to our `.vimrc` will setup a keyboard shortcut for toggling NERDTree on and off.
+Setting NERDTreeHijackNetrw to 0 will prevent NERDTree from taking over Vinegar plugin we setup for directory browsing and navigation.
 Here we are mapping the toggle to work when you press command and then 1 (from within normal mode).
 > let NERDTreeHijackNetrw = 0
 >
 > "Make nerd tree toggle easier.